 New information was discovered, after the restoration process began, bringing icing to the cake!
 Under the white paint, the original colors chosen by Leland and Jane Stanford were discovered.
 Over 5 years were needed to fully restore the mansion back to its original decor so enjoyed by Leland and his family, and the three other governors who had offices there.
 New

 additions were created as well; a Visitor's Center & Store, and an event center.

-While the historical restoration of this mansion was detailed and carefully done, Leland Stanford Mansion State Park also has modern features need for its new life as a
+While the historical restoration of this mansion was detailed and carefully done, Leland Stanford Mansion State Park also has modern features needed for its new life as a

 office, and as a place to entertain state visitors and hold events for the legislators.

 In the Visitor's Center, the visitor can experience "Interactive exhibits, artifacts, and an orientation film" FOR FREE.
 The Museum Store is also located inside the Visitor Center.
 The Visitor Center is open daily from 9:30 a.m. to 5:00 p.m.
 On the tour offered by the museum, the public can see